-Proposed XSLT 4.0 instruction.
-Used to choose one of a number of alternative outputs, based on the value of a supplied expression
+Experimental: proposed new XSLT 4.0 instruction.
+Used to choose one of a number of alternative outputs, based on the value of a supplied expression.

 Computes an atomic value that is compared with the